Rachanastasia/base-css-2.0/README.md

 - sets up main, section, header, and footer as flexboxes

-- sets up page white page with accent-color header, footer, buttons, and black text
+- sets up page with white background, accent-color header, footer, buttons, and black text

 - adds padding to containers and paragraphs

-- reformats buttons
+- reformats buttons with variables for height, width, and focus

-- sets up basic media queries
+- sets up basic media queries and increases font and spacer size accordingly

-- formats form elements, including making divs inside forms into rows
+- formats form elements, including making divs inside form elements into rows

 ## How to use